shohugmdhossain/shohugmdhossain.github.io/index.md

 baseurl                  : "" # the subpath of your site, e.g. "/blog"
 repository               : "academicpages/academicpages.github.io"

-# Site Author - The following control what appear as part of the author content on the side bar.
-#               If a field is blank the icon and link will not appear, otherwise it will be shown.
-#               Additional customization can be done by editing /_includes/author-profile.html
-author:
   # Biographic information
   avatar           : "profile.png"
   name             : "Md Shohug Hossain"